Roadrunner (Australian music magazine): Assessment and impact

+Re-publications

 In May 2017, the University of Wollongong in New South Wales made all 48 issues of Roadrunner available in a digital archive.
 To accompany this release, publisher Donald Robertson published a brief history of the magazine.

-In October 2019, Roadrunnertwice published The Big Beat: rock music in Australia 1978-1983, through the pages of Roadrunner magazine, a 544 page anthology of the magazine in a limited hardcover edition of 500 copies.
+In October 2019, Roadrunnertwice published The Big Beat: rock music in Australia 1978-1983, through the pages of Roadrunner magazine, a 544-page anthology of the magazine in a limited hardcover edition of 500 copies.

+In 2020, Robertson published a blog called Roadrunnertwice, containing "a selection of previous published articles and new stuff as it comes to me".